Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations: Motivations

 \subsection{The Rise of Explainable AI for Engineering}

-Explainable Artificial Intelligence (XAI) can complement scalar GSA by exposing the functional and instance-level behaviour of complex surrogates used in aerospace design.
+XAI can complement scalar GSA by exposing the functional and instance-level behavior of complex surrogates used in aerospace design.
 In practice, XAI delivers two complementary views: \emph{local} explanations (why a specific prediction was made for a specific input) and \emph{global} explanations (how the model behaves across the input space).
 In engineering workflows, local explanations support root-cause analysis and failure investigation, while global views guide design exploration and trade-offs.
 The most used technique in such a context is SHAP~\cite{lundberg2017unified} that provides principled \emph{local} attributions based on cooperative game theory.
-Importantly, SHAP (local) is distinct from Shapley effects (a global GSA measure): aggregating per-instance SHAP values (e.g., mean absolute SHAP) yields a heuristic global ranking but can mask heterogeneity across the operational design space.

-PDP~\cite{friedman2001greedy} estimates a variable’s marginal profile by averaging the model output over other inputs.
-While PDP can reveal the shape of a feature’s effect (\textit{e.g.}, linear, nonlinear), it does not directly equate to first-order variance decomposition (such as Sobol’ main effects), because it averages across both main and interaction contributions rather than isolating just the variance attributed to that feature~\cite{molnar2019}.
+On the other hand, PDP~\cite{friedman2001greedy} estimates a variable’s marginal profile by averaging the model output over other inputs.
 PDPs are intuitive and widely used to visualise input-output trends, but their averaging hides heterogeneous interactions: when an input has opposite effects in different regions, PDPs can cancel these effects and produce a misleadingly flat profile, a serious hazard in safety-critical cases.

-ICE curves~\cite{goldstein2015peeking} plot per-instance response trajectories, revealing heterogeneity that PDP averages obscure.
-ICE therefore offers richer diagnostic power for aerospace problems, in which understanding is critical.
+On the other hand, ICE curves~\cite{goldstein2015peeking} plot per-instance response trajectories, revealing heterogeneity that PDP averages obscure.
+ICE therefore offers richer diagnostic power for engineering problems, in which understanding is critical.
 However, their utility in automated engineering design pipelines is hindered by the absence of standardised quantitative metrics or scalar summaries necessary for efficient variable ranking.
-A key research priority for broader engineering adoption is the development of robust ICE-based scalar metrics, which is the topic of the present paper.
+A key research priority for broader engineering adoption is the development of ICE-based scalar metrics, which is the topic of the present paper.
 These XAI tools, when used with awareness of their assumptions and computational costs, form a complementary toolkit for interpretable aerospace design.